sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 This means that in order to control the speed, I'd need a controller that compensates for both these problems and hence the big-words.
 The steering control is an open + closed loop progressive P controller (progressive as in the gain increases with the error, like in a progressive spring).
 The combination of these 2 controllers allows the car to remain under control for the most part even without preemptive braking.

-The control system can update the friction coefficient of the surface if it detects that the car is sliding when turning, and if it does enter a slide, it can handle itself ;)
+The control system can update the friction coefficient of the surface if it detects that the car is sliding when turning (by using optical flow data), and if it does enter a slide, it can handle itself ;)
 ![GifMaker_20190831155907193](https://user-images.githubusercontent.com/24889667/64062747-533fb700-cc08-11e9-962e-d4252096618a.gif)

 The system is also capable of preemptive braking, i.e., slowing down before the turn(as done in racing) instead of slowing down while turning.